Learn Spanish with 15 Cartoons for Kids You’ll Love

 Make your Spanish shine like a diamond with Bob, Patricio and Calamardo.
 You will thank me later!

 As a nice bonus, the channel linked above is the official Spanish-language account of Nickelodeon, where you can watch clips from “Bob Esponja” episodes (or sometimes even watch livestreamed episodes!) as well as clips from other classic kid toons from the channel in Spanish.
+You can also check out this Spanish Spongebob movie trailer on FluentU.

 I think all of us have been a Noah at some time in our lives, so I am sure he will be very relatable to you.